50th Anniversary Symposium of the

 We look forward to welcoming you to Exeter in July 2017!

 Contributions are encouraged in the following, or related themes.
 Interdisciplinary or multidisciplinary papers are welcomed, especially where these relate to improved understanding of fish populations.
 If you feel you are working in a field relevant to the conference that is not covered by the headings below, please contact the organizers to discuss your proposal.
+The conference will include plenary talks, oral presentations, speed talks, posters and discussions on the following themes.

 Charles Tyler , University of Exeter